boostcon/cppnow_website/lodging.md

 <br />

 Although we have a large block of rooms at the Aspen Meadows for C++Now, we expect registrations to exceed the resort’s capacity.
 We request that you make your reservation as soon as possible.
-As in years past, those who wait too long will not get a room.
+As in years past, those who waited too long did not get a room.

 <br />

-Please reserve your room for 2015 using the Aspen Meadows online reservation system or by calling (800) 452-4240 (remember that the reception will be Monday evening and sessions will start Tuesday morning)
+Please reserve your room for 2016 using <a href="https://aws.passkey.com/g/54941837">the Aspen Meadows online reservation system</a> or by calling (800) 452-4240 (remember that the reception will be Monday evening and sessions will start Tuesday morning)

 <br />